 Pilat, born in communist Poland, is an award-winning painter in San Francisco, whose paintings can be found in collections around the world.
 Her most current project, disrupt, consists of “heroic portraits of antiquated technology,” in which she “treat[s] every machine as an individual.”
 She considers her work to be a tribute to not only technology but also to everything that is good about America.

-Join CEO Jennifer Grossman for the 139th episode of The Atlas Society Asks, where she interviews libertarian Senior Lecturer at Exter Law School Wanjiru...
+Join CEO Jennifer Grossman for the 154th episode of The Atlas Society Asks where she interviews renowned libertarian political commentator and talk-radio host Larry...